Dot-Stuff/Flash-Extension-Documentation/FLfile_object/FLfile16.md

     alert( fileURL + " contains in Base32: " + str);
 }

-The following example reads the ActionScript code from a class file and stores it in the code variable:
+The following example reads the JPEG image and stores it in the code variable:

 var classFileURI = "file:///C|/MyApplication/Dog.jpeg";
 var code = FLfile.readBinary(classFileURI);